 The first thing we should remember is that we are all individuals, with our own characteristics and personalities.

 This applies in the same way to our own Mediumistic abilities.
-Though we should all strive to being the best Medium we can, we must resist the temptation to being “a clone” of a Medium that we admire or has inspired us the most.
-Yes, we can try to emulate one or two aspects of that particular Mediums qualities and incorporate them within our own, but we should also extend that out to other Mediums who have their own unique qualities.
+Though we should all strive to being the best Medium we can, we must resist the temptation to being a “clone” of a Medium that we admire or has inspired us the most.
+Frequent practice will develop your own Mediumship technique, characteristics and qualities so always remain confident that your development will come naturally.

-In this way, we utilise methods and techniques that resonate and work for us having proved their worth within our own Mediumship.
-Along with our own thoughts and ideas, these all become embodied into our own personal expression of Mediumship and this is where you develop into being a Medium in your own individual way.
+In this way, we utilise our own methods and techniques that resonate and work for us knowing that they work through constant practice and acceptance of evidence given.
+This cultivates our own personal expression of Mediumship and this is where you develop into being a Medium in your own individual way.

 Being a Medium can be as simple as being able to obtain a link to Spirit and is attainable for the majority of people if they are serious in their endeavours.
 The trainee should be aware from the outset that being a competent Medium does not happen over night and may take several years before any significant development is obtained.
 Like all things being built, a strong base is essential so a slow a steady learning period should be expected, but the rewards will certainly justify your patience.